gandharvk422/NLP_Sentiment_Analysis/README.md

 The project consists of the following files:

-Here's the revised section as you requested:

----

-## Project Structure

-The project consists of the following files:

 * **`Notebook.ipynb`**: This Jupyter notebook contains the complete code for the sentiment analysis project.
 It walks through the process of loading the IMDb dataset, preprocessing the text data, building and training a neural network model using embedding and LSTM layers, and evaluating the model’s performance.
 The notebook is structured in a step-by-step manner, allowing users to follow and run the entire sentiment classification workflow.

 ## Dataset Used